Linaro/squad/doc/ci.rst

 CI module in SQUAD
 ------------------

-Thissubsystem has the following features:
+This subsystem has the following features:

 * receiving test job requests
 * submitting test job requests to test execution backends